ollipelkonen/osa4/README.md

-everything is tried to be loaded from data/
+data is in ./data/ and don't fuck around

+shaders from f::shader::create_shader_vf for vertex and fragment,

-shaders: "data/shaders/" + name + "-vert.glsl"
+     "data/shaders/" + name + "-vert.glsl"

 and: "data/shaders/" + name + "-frag.glsl"

 shaders support #include <another.glsl>